open-component-model/ocm-spec/example/transfer-components-fanced-network.md

 ### Transfer

-Once the artefact is copied, we can use OCM to verify its signature, and extract it.
+Once the artifact is copied, we can use OCM to verify its signature, and extract it.

 #### Verify